crystal-lang/crystal-book/docs/guides/static_linking.md

 ## Fully Static Linking

 A fully statically linked program has no dynamic library dependencies at all.
+This is useful for delivering portable, pre-compiled binaries.
 Prominent examples of fully statically linked Crystal programs are the `crystal` and `shards` binaries from the official distribution packages.

 In order to link a program fully statically, all dependencies need to be available as static libraries at compiler time.
 This can be tricky sometimes, especially with common `libc` libraries.